Martha, Meet Frank, Daniel and Laurence: Box office

 The film grossed £1.4 million ($2.3 million) in the United Kingdom and $3 million worldwide.

-DVD release
+Home media

 The Region 1 DVD was released by Buena Vista Home Entertainment on 14 December 1999.
 The film is in anamorphic widescreen format with an audiotrack and subtitles in English.
 There are no bonus features.
 The Region 2 DVD was released on 7 June 2004.